SWI-Prolog/sCASP/README.md

 The system implements some advanced features such as separate and incremental compilation, global program analysis and static debugging and optimization (via source to source program transformation, `CiaoPP preprocessor`), a build automation system, documentation generator, debugger, and (Emacs-based) development environment.

-To begin the interactive installation type the following one-liner in a sh-compatible terminal:
+To begin the interactive installation type the following one-liner in a sh-compatible terminal (For Windows you need [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)):

 ```
 curl https://ciao-lang.org/boot -sSfL | sh